reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

     public void updateProductWithExchange() {
         RestTemplate restTemplate = new RestTemplate();

         String resourceUrl
           = "http://localhost:8080/products";

+        // Create the request body by wrapping
+        // the object in HttpEntity
         HttpEntity<Product> request = new HttpEntity<Product>(
             new Product("Television", "Samsung",1145.67,"S001"));

-        restTemplate.exchange(resourceUrl, HttpMethod.PUT, request, Void.class);
+        // Send the PUT method as a method parameter restTemplate.exchange(resourceUrl, HttpMethod.PUT, request, Void.class);